quanghits/GoogleMobileAds/README.md

-# Unofficial Swift Package for Google Mobile Ads SDK
+# Swift Package Manager for Google Mobile Ads SDK

-Currently Google doesn't provide Google Mobile Ads SDK as Swift package.
+Currently Google doesn't provide Google Mobile Ads SDK as Swift package manager.
-This repository is alternate for using that as Swift package.
+This repository is alternate for using that as Swift package manager.
-For security reasons, I hope that Google will officially provide the package.
+Framework is updated directly from the original library, ensuring security.
+You can completely rest assured to use.

 ## Required Settings